nats-io/spring-nats/README.md

 * `nats.spring.username`, `nats.spring.password` the user name and password to authenticate with
 * `nats.spring.token` an authentication token, takes precedence over the username/password
 * `nats.spring.credentials` a path to a credentials file, takes precedence over the token and user/pass
+* `nats.spring.nkey` a private key (seed) for NKey authentication, takes precedence over the credentials, token and user/pass

 TLS can be configured several ways.
 Set up a default context using system properties like `javax.net.ssl.keyStore`, set a default SSLContext in the main method before running the spring application, or by setting several properties: